Sturgeon, America’s forgotten dinosaurs, returning to Maine, Midwest, Florida

 “They’re hanging on,” said biologist Steve Rider with the Alabama Department of Conservation and Natural Resources.
 “But they’re barely hanging on.”

-Patrick Whittle reported from Biddeford, Maine; John Flesher from Traverse City, Michigan.
+Patrick Whittle reported from Biddeford and John Flesher from Traverse City, Michigan.

 -